-In view of the variability for the characteristics for which estimates are prepared, population distribution, field resources available and reliability constraints a sample size of 15,453 households was considered appropriate to provide reliable estimates of key characteristics at the National/provincial level with urban/rural breakdown.
-The entire sample of households ((SSUs) has been drawn from 1109 Primary Sampling Units (SSUs) out of which 531 are urban and 578 are rural.
+In view of the variability for the characteristics for which estimates are prepared, population distribution, field resources available and reliability constraints, a sample size of 15,512 households was considered appropriate to provide reliable estimates of key characteristics at the National/Provincial level with urban/rural breakdown.
+The entire sample of households (SSUs) has been drawn from 1113 Primary Sampling Units (PSUs) out of which 532 are urban and 581 are rural PSUs.
 This sample size has been considered sufficient to produce estimates of key variables at national and provincial level at 95% level of confidence with 5% to 7% margin of error.

-The number of sample primary sampling and secondary sampling units covered in the survey are as follows:
+The number of sample PSUs and SSUs covered in the survey are as follows: